-- Uncertainty / Variety - As much as we need certainty in our lives, we also have a deep rooted need for uncertainty.
+- Uncertainty / Variety - As much as we need certainty in our lives, we also have a deep-rooted need for uncertainty.
 It may sound like a paradox at first, but could any of us really live without spice and adventure in our lives?
-Every day we go out into the world and experience new things, deal with new situations.
+Every day we go out into the world to experience new things and deal with new situations.
 The happiest times of my life were times when I went beyond my comfort zone.
 Have you ever had the exact same conversation, word-for-word, in your life?

 - Significance - Deep down, we all need to feel important because we want our lives to have meaning.
 What happens to someone who feels that their life has no significance?
 Depression, or even death.
 But even in these states, people often attract attention.

 - Connection / Love - Instinctively, humans are social creatures.
 From the moment we are born, we have a need to connect with situations (people really) and with people.
 The greatest fear people have when you drill down is the fear of not knowing if they will be enough and/or that they will be loved.

 - Growth - Regardless of what people say, we are in a constant state of learning.
 It may be formal school education or training, or informal by just talking with a neighbour or facing a new situation or problem and coming up with a solution.
 How many of us received formal training on how to bring up kids?
 As parents, we do the best we can with the knowledge and experiences we have and will gather.
 The cool thing about growing is that, like a balloon that has been inflated for the first time, we will never shrink back down to our original size.
 Growth is a one-way street.
 You can't return experience.